 - Hold the equivalent of a 4-year US accredited baccalaureate degree in chemistry or biochemistry (or a closely related field).

 - Agree to maintain university standards of personal conduct.
 Applicants are not required to be members of the Church of Jesus Christ of Latter-day Saints.

 - English proficiency exam scores.
 We accept E3PT, IELTS, CAE, and TOEFL.
 More information on these exams can be found here.
 (This is waived for international students with degrees from universities in the United States and most other English speaking).

 - Financial Certification forms (I-1 and I-2).
 All financial certification forms will be submitted to Graduate Studies by the department after a student is admitted.
 The applicant may just leave the forms blank.

 - All non-English transcripts and degrees must be accompanied by official English translations.
 More information can be found here.

 Chemistry and Biochemistry Department

 - Take the GRE and have ETS submit the score to BYU (average score of admitted students is 314).
-GRE must be < 5 years old.
+GRE must be less than five years old.

 - The GRE Subject exam is recommended, but not required.